twood02/webtemplate/wiki/aws-ec2-load-balancers/aws-ec2-load-balancers-blog-post.md

 ### Classic LB
 The Classic Load Balancer is a connection-based balancer where requests are forwarded by the load balancer without “looking into” any of these requests; they just get forwarded to the backend section.

+Key CloudWatch Metrics:
+  - RequestCount: This metric measures the amount of traffic your load balancer is handling.
+Keeping an eye on peaks and drops allows you to alert on drastic changes which might indicate a problem with AWS or upstream issues like DNS.
+  - SurgeQueueLength: When your backend instances are fully loaded and can’t process any more requests, incoming requests are queued, which can increase latency (see below) leading to slow user navigation or timeout errors.
+That’s why this metric should remain as low as possible, ideally at zero.
+  - SpilloverCount: When the SurgeQueueLength reaches the maximum of 1,024 queued requests, new requests are dropped, the user receives a 503 error, and the spillover count metric is incremented.
+In a healthy system, this metric is always equal to zero.
+  - HTTPCode ELB 5XX: This metric counts the number of requests that could not be properly handled.
+It can have different root causes:
+      - If the error code is 502 (Bad Gateway), the backend instance returned a response, but the load balancer couldn’t parse it because the load balancer was not working properly or the response was malformed.
+     - If it’s 503 (Service Unavailable), the error comes from your backend instances or the load balancer, which may not have had enough capacity to handle the request.
+     - If a 504 error (Gateway Timeout) is returned, the response time exceeded ELB’s idle timeout.

 Benefits:
   - Support for EC2-Classic
   - Support for TCP and SSL listeners